heuer/segno-mimos/README.rst

 Replace PyQRCode with Segno
 ---------------------------

-PyQRCode and Segno have a similiar API, but they differ in details.
 To replace PyQRCode with Segno, change

 .. code-block:: python